drupalprojects/administerusersbyrole/README.md

 ### Create new users
 Create users, at admin/people/create.

+### Allow empty user mail when managing users
+Create and manage users that have no email address.

 ### Edit users with no custom roles
 Allows editing of any authenticated user that has no custom roles set.